tomasferrarisenda/automate-all-the-things-transcendence/README.md

 - ExternalDNS will automatically provide a DNS entry on AWS Route53 for every ingress we create, like for example "argocd.example.com".
 - Cert-Manager will take care of automatically requesting a SSL certificate to Let's Encrypt for our production frontend which will be hosted at the root domain "exmple.com".

+There is a new [route53.tf file](terraform/aws/route53.tf).
+In here there's an "aws_kms_key" resource.
+This resource MUST be created in the us-east-1 AWS region, so I suggest you use this region for everything so you don't run into issues.

 # ESTABLISH CHAIN OF TRUST
 https://youtu.be/13ZpNsr4NBk?t=102&si=KrC2PGI0io6QPInb
 https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-configure-dnssec.html#domain-configure-dnssec-adding-keys

-# This resource MUST be created in us-east-1 region for it to work!!!
-resource "aws_kms_key" "domaindnssec" {

 <br/>